Cjhold02-VCU/GameDevGroupProject/README.md

 ## Project Structure
 - This README.md is within the root of the repository.
 - The GameDevGroupProject folder within the root is the Unity Project.
 (The .gitignore file must be within the Unity project to work.)
+- There is a 'Project Documents' Folder with any relevant documents we've created or homework assignments we've turned in.

 ## How to push and pull changes.
 *Make sure any commands are done from the **root** of the repository*